AllergictoCrustaceans/from-scratch/README.md

 # from-scratch
-Implementing deep RL algorithms from scratch (e.g. PPO)
+This repo is dedicated to practicing, understanding how to implement deep RL algorithms from scratch using Pytorch.